nettohadi/reaksi-website/public/docs/en/v1/installation.md

 # Installation

-React and other popular UI frameworks and libraries usually provide a CLI to quickly setup development environment for their user.
+React and other popular UI libraries usually provide a CLI to quickly setup development environment for their users.
 This makes getting started on any of them easy and straight forward.
 Unfortunately, Reaksi does not have a CLI yet, but we're planning to create one in the future.
 For now, you can clone our ready made template on GitHub to get started using Reaksi.

 Here are the 3 steps to get started with Reaksi :